 John flew in from Australia with a bag full of songs and in the New York autumn of 2016 immediately set about recording from scratch or reworking existing versions of songs he had recorded in London, Sydney and his home studio in Katoomba.
-Justin had assembled a stellar cast of musicians for the sessions, including: Jesse Murphy on bass (Brazilian Girls, Love Trio), Grammy nominee Leslie Mendelson on vocals and piano, Glenn Patscha (Ollabelle) on keyboards and the acclaimed Grammy award winning multi-instrumentalist and producer Larry Campbell (Bob Dylan, Levon Helm) on pedal steel.
+He also co-wrote 2 songs with Justin, who had assembled a stellar cast of musicians for the sessions, including: Jesse Murphy on bass (Brazilian Girls, Love Trio), Grammy nominee Leslie Mendelson on vocals and piano, Glenn Patscha (Ollabelle) on keyboards and the acclaimed Grammy award winning multi-instrumentalist and producer Larry Campbell (Bob Dylan, Levon Helm) on pedal steel.

 Twelve touchstone songs that capture the extraordinary musical journey, which has delivered John Sammers from the backstreets of Five Dock and the sweat, soaked beer barns of Australia to the blazing lights of West London and the crossroads of New York.